 Conceptual and technical exploration of three-dimensional design.
 Studio work in various sculptural media and in representational and abstract forms.
 For program major or minor requirements, a grade of C or above is required for successful completion.
 Prerequisite: Grade of C or above in ART 103, ART 104.
+A studio course.
 3 credits (Spring)